k3na7a/jdesjardins/README.md

 Completed : Create Permission and Authorization Guards for routes

+Completed : Refactor Back-End Guards to accept Array of Accepted Roles

 Current Goal : Implement Persistent Login State using useContext global state

+TODO : Refactor User Roles so user can have multiple roles

 TODO : Create Layout Components using Router Outlet to have global overlay for Navigation / Login